reshamas/reshamas.github.io/_posts/2019-11-08-how-to-organize-a-wimlds-scikit-learn-sprint.md

 **A:**  It is a full day (6 to 8 hours) hands on session or hackathon, where users convene and work on issues on an open source library.

 ##  Key Logistics
+These are the key logistics necessary for the sprint:
 - date
 - venue
 - a Saturday (or Sunday) is preferable  (depends on region)